READY TO LEARN MORE?

 Exercise physiology is the scientific study of the physiological mechanisms underlying human movement.
 In clinical settings, exercise physiologists or exercise specialists work with patients to improve and maintain their health.
-Many patients with chronic conditions such as diabetes or lung disease often work through rehabilitation with a certified exercise physiologist.
+Many patients with chronic conditions such as cardiac disease, cancer, or metabolic diseases often work through rehabilitation with a certified exercise physiologist.

 Graduate into a high-demand career

 Carroll's program delivers the background knowledge and extensive hands-on experience you need to become an expert in clinical rehabilitation.
 Upon graduation, you'll be prepared for a variety of clinical and related specialty certifications, and/or doctoral level work in exercise physiology or other allied health disciplines.
 This means you’ll be career-ready for a variety of positions, including, but not limited to: